nickxir12/nickxir12.github.io/about.md

 ---
 title: "About"
-permalink: /about/
+permalink: /about.html
 ---

 # 📘 About Me

-I'm **Nikolas Xiros**, an undergraduate in Electrical & Computer Engineering at NTUA.
+I'm **Nikolaos Xi̱ros**, currently finishing my undergraduate degree in Electrical and Computer Engineering at NTUA.

-I enjoy working on:
+I specialize in:
 - Multimodal learning
-- Neural networks for robotics
+- Neural networks and deep learning
-- AI interpretability and generalization
+- AI generalization and interpretability

+I've studied abroad at DTU in Denmark and participated in research programs at USTC in China.